NAB asks Maryam to explain her business ties with foreigners

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: In a surprising move, the National Accountability Bureau (NAB) on Wednesday asked Pakistan Muslim League-Nawaz (PML-N) leader Maryam Nawaz to 'give details of her business relations with four foreign nationals who allegedly sent millions of rupees as remittances in Sharif family’s accounts from different countries.'
+ISLAMABAD: In a surprising move, the NAB on Wednesday asked PML-N leader Maryam Nawaz to 'give details of her business relations with four foreign nationals who allegedly sent millions of rupees as remittances in Sharif family’s accounts from different countries.'

-They are citizens of the United Arab Emirates (UAE), Saudi Arabia and United Kingdom, who according to the top anti-corruption watchdog have been in business relationship with Sharif family in the past decade.

 Interestingly, Naseer Abdullah Lootah is already focus of NAB investigation in a multi-billion fake accounts scam involving senior leadership of Pakistan People’s Party.
 Lootah was accused of facilitating Majeed family and former President Asif Ali Zardari to launder billions of rupees through the Summit Bank where he had major shares.

-ISLAMABAD: In a surprising move, the National Accountability Bureau (NAB) on Wednesday asked Pakistan Muslim League-Nawaz (PML-N) leader Maryam Nawaz to 'give details of her business relations with four foreign nationals who allegedly sent millions of rupees as remittances in Sharif family’s accounts from different countries.'
+ISLAMABAD: In a surprising move, the NAB on Wednesday asked PML-N leader Maryam Nawaz to 'give details of her business relations with four foreign nationals who allegedly sent millions of rupees as remittances in Sharif family’s accounts from different countries.'

-They are citizens of the United Arab Emirates (UAE), Saudi Arabia and United Kingdom, who according to the top anti-corruption watchdog have been in business relationship with Sharif family in the past decade.

 Interestingly, Naseer Abdullah Lootah is already focus of NAB investigation in a multi-billion fake accounts scam involving senior leadership of Pakistan People’s Party.
 Lootah was accused of facilitating Majeed family and former President Asif Ali Zardari to launder billions of rupees through the Summit Bank where he had major shares.